cmsolson75/AlexNet/README.md

 For this model
 * You have Conv with LRN and Max Pooling
 * To fight overfitting you have capacity, augmentation, and dropout.

+Configuration Notes
+* Be able to change LRN
+* Be able to swap out the pooling method
+* Be able to change out the Activation
+* Add optimizer config through **KWARGS